fnplus/chennai-jams/README.md

 All participants MUST adhere to the [Community Code of Conduct](https://github.com/fnplus/code-of-conduct).

-Additionally, the GolangIndia StudyGroup requires participants to adhere to [StudyJams Guidelines](https://github.com/fnplus/chennai-jams/blob/master/GUIDELINES.md).
+Additionally, the StudyJams requires participants to adhere to [StudyJams Guidelines](https://github.com/fnplus/chennai-jams/blob/master/GUIDELINES.md).

 ## Request for Proposals